Armpit Sweat - How to Prevent it?

-You can also have hyperhidrosis due to medicines, illnesses etc. But, this type is called Secondary Hyperhidrosis.
-And treatment would be aimed at the condition causing the sweating, not at the sweat glands and ducts, which are the target with treatment for hyperhidrosis.
+You can also have hyperhidrosis due to medicines, illnesses etc. But this type is called secondary hyperhidrosis.
+In secondary hyperhidrosis treatment would be aimed at the condition causing the sweating, not at the sweat glands and ducts, which are the target with treatment for hyperhidrosis.

 How do anti-perspirants work to control sweat in hyperhidrosis?